jyotiyadav2508/Blog_Website_PP4/TESTING.md

 | &check; | Shows the full content of the post
 | &check; | Like icon works only when the user is logged in
 | &check; | Shows a list of comments posted so far, if any
-| &check; | Comment box is visible with comment body and submit button
+| &check; | Comment box is visible with comment body input field and submit button
 | &check; | Submitted comment displays in comment list
-| &check; | User can edit/delete his own comment
+| &check; | Edit/delete buttons are visible only for user's own comment

 | Status | **Edit comment - User logged in**